Entrees / Appetisers/ Lunch/ Recipes/ Snack/ Vietnamese

 • Pop it on your plate and top with lettuce, mint and vermicelli on the edge closest to you, then pop the prawns about 2-3cm closer to the top edge.

-3 leaves lettuce, 1 bunch mint
+3 leaves lettuce, 1 bunch fresh mint leaves

 • Now grab the bottom of the rice paper and roll it over the greens.
 Tuck in both sides and continue rolling up the rest of the way.